Discipline Stack

 Capital Expenditure Planning in CRE Asset Management

-How institutional asset managers build 10-year capex schedules, distinguish capital maintenance from value-add spending, and avoid the deferred-maintenance trap that erodes NOI.
+How institutional asset managers build 10-year capex schedules, distinguish capital maintenance from value-add spending.

 Cybersecurity Risks in Smart Commercial Buildings

-How building automation systems became attack surfaces — OT/IT convergence risks, attack vectors on HVAC and access control, and the risk management frameworks that apply.
+How building automation systems became attack surfaces: OT/IT convergence risks, attack vectors on HVAC and access control.

 Energy Procurement Strategies for CRE Portfolios